 Lindsay: You are welcome, Sameer.
 I enjoyed reading your book Beyond The MBA Hype and found the advice you provided to applicants to be quite spot-on!

 MBA Crystal Ball: Thanks, Lindsay.
 Have a good trip.
 Hope you find many good candidates from India and across the world.

-If you aren’t close to any of these cities, the UCLA MBA website has additional insights about the program, including information about the average GMAT, class profile, scholarships and placement statistics.
+The UCLA MBA website has additional insights about the program, including information about the average GMAT, class profile, scholarships and placement statistics.

 Read the interviews with the Admission Committee officers of other top bschools.